Alénya

 Alénya ([aleɲa]; Alenyà [əɫəˈɲa]) is a commune in the Pyrénées-Orientales department in southern France.

 The village is surrounded by wine fields.
 Apricot and peach are also grown here.

 Geography

 Localisation

-Alénya covers an area of 5.34 km2, with 434 inhabitants per km².
+Alénya covers an area of 5.34 km2, with 434 inhabitants per km2.
 It is located about 10 km from Perpignan and borders the municipalities of Saint-Nazaire, Canet-en-Roussillon, Saint-Cyprien, Elne, Corneilla del Vercol, Théza, and Saleilles.
 Alénya has a Mediterranean climate.

 Alénya is located in the canton of La Plaine d'Illibéris and in the arrondissement of Perpignan.
+It is part of the Northern Catalan comarca of Rosselló.

 History

 Alénya was first inhabited by the Celts and was conquered by the Romans in c.
 121 BC.
 It was first mentioned in 904 in a document mentioning towns on the Elne.

 Before 1214 Alénya was only a small hamlet with little importance.
 That was the year its first church was built.
 A second church which still stands today was built in 1593.
 Among its attractions is a statue of the Virgin Mary from the fifteenth century.